JunoAndIce/E-Commerce-Back-End/README.md

 ## Installation

+  You must have NodeJS and MySQL installed on your computer.

 - Clone the repo to your local storage.
 - Open the folder in a git bash or powershell terminal.
 - Run `npm i` to install the necessary packages.